Wytamma/dynamic-beast/README.md

 beast -D 'clockRate.c:hcv=7.9E-4' dynamic_hcv_coal.xml
 ```

+## Explanation

+The `dynamic-beast` tool replaces all the parameter values in the XML file with the `$(id.key=value)` format.
+The value variable is the default value that was initially specified in the XML file.
+However, the value can be redefined when running a BEAST analysis by making use of the [BEAST2 definitions option](https://www.beast2.org/2021/03/31/command-line-options.html#-d) (`-D`) that allows for user specified values.

+To ensure reproducibility you should recreate static XML files of runs using dynamic parameters, this can be achieved using the `-DFout` argument e.g., `beast -D 'clockRate.c:hcv=7.9E-4' -DFout static_hcv_coal.xml dynamic_hcv_coal.xml`.

 ### CoupledMCMC

 MC3 options for the BEAST package [CoupledMCMC](https://github.com/nicfel/CoupledMCMC) can be added by using the `--mc3` option.
 This will add the default CoupledMCMC options which can then be configured at runtime with `-D`.